Indira Gandhi National Centre for the Arts

 Indira Gandhi National Centre for the Arts (IGNCA), New Delhi is a premier government-funded arts organization in India.
-It is an autonomous institute under the Union Ministry of Culture.
+It is an autonomous institute under the Ministry of Culture.

 History

-The Indira Gandhi National centre for arts was launched on 19 November, 1985 by Prime Minister Rajiv Gandhi.
-The elements - fire, water, earth, sky and vegetation - were brought together.
-Five rocks from five major rivers - Sindhu (Indus), Ganga, Kaveri, Mahanadi and the Narmada (where the most ancient ammonite fossils are found) were composed into sculptural forms.
-These remain at the site as reminders of the antiquity of Indian culture and the sacredness of her rivers and rocks.
+The Indira Gandhi National Centre for Arts was launched on 19 November 1985 by prime minister Rajiv Gandhi.

-The Indira Gandhi National Centre for the Arts Trust was constituted and registered at New Delhi on 24 March 1987.
+The Indira Gandhi National Centre for the Arts Trust was constituted and registered in New Delhi on 24 March 1987.